thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "The aircraft went underwater?"

 > "To a depth of approximately five hundred meters," Alves confirmed.
 "Freitas reports that the aircraft sealed itself completely and operated beneath the surface for twenty-seven minutes.
-He describes the experience as 'flying underwater' - the same control responsiveness, the same maneuvering capability, as if the change from air to water was irrelevant to the aircraft's operation."
+He describes the experience as 'flying underwater' - the same control responsiveness, the same maneuvering capability, as if the change from air to water was irrelevant."

 Interior Minister Pereira shook his head slowly.
 "General, aircraft don't function underwater.
 The physics alone..."